-Purple or blue feet may be a sign of an underlying health condition.
-Some possible causes of foot discoloration include injuries, Raynaud’s disease, peripheral arterial disease, and frostbite.
+Purple or blue feet may be a sign of an injury or an underlying health condition, such as Raynaud’s disease, peripheral arterial disease, and frostbite.

 Skin can become blue or purple due to bruising, but this color change can also indicate that not enough oxygen-rich blood is reaching the area.
 The feet are particularly prone to discoloration as they are further away from the heart.

 Temporary changes in skin color can be harmless, but persistent or reoccurring discoloration in the feet might signify a health problem.

 In this article, we look at some of the possible causes of purple feet and how to treat them.

 Sprains, strains, or dropping something onto the foot can cause bruising, which tends to make the skin appear blue or purple.
 Such an injury will also often cause pain and swelling.
 People can usually treat minor foot injuries at home using RICE therapy: